okeeffed/cheat-sheets/COMP3520-OS/Pthread.md

 Mutexes provide powerful sync tools, but...
 - lock() and unlock() are scatteed among several threads, therefore it is difficult to understand their effects
+- usage must be correct in all the threads
+- one bad thread (or one programming error) can kill the whole system